WANI12/meet-app/README.md

 #Meetup
-COmmunity enagement system
+Community engagement system
 Building a community of help
-Working with epec system
+Working with the epec system
 # Community of Understanding.
+community rest.